RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 - Check if an observation already appeared in the stream
 - Find the fraction or the number of observations in the stream that are smaller or larger than a given value

-and you are ready to trade accuracy with speed and memory usage, consider using one of the following probabilistic data structures:
+and you are ready to trade accuracy with speed and memory usage, consider using one of the following probabilistic data structures.
+You can use:

 - [HyperLogLog](https://redis.io/docs/data-types/hyperloglogs/) can be used for estimating the number of unique observations in a set.
 - [Bloom filter or cuckoo filter](https://redis.io/docs/stack/bloom/) can be used for checking if an observation has already appeared in the stream (false positive matches are possible, but false negatives are not).